 Encourage them to contact you in case they have any additional questions that may or may not have been covered during the webinar.

 Perhaps, you did not really convince them.
-Perhaps, they just didn’t have much to do on a Friday morning.
-Whatever the case, these attendees will take a lot of time to warm up, if it’s possible at all.
+Or perhaps, they just didn’t have much to do on a Friday morning.
+Whatever the case, these attendees will take a lot of time to warm up, if at all.

 Your best bet would be to embed a quick survey in a follow-up email.
 The key here is quick.
 If they are disappointed with the webinar, they would be reluctant to interact with you at all, let alone fill in full surveys.